-Uighurs have had an autonomous Islamic republic — Islamic Republic of East Turkistan (IRET) for a brief moment in history.
+Previously, Uighurs successfully had their autonomous state 𑁋 the Islamic Republic of East Turkistan (IRET) for a brief moment in history.
 It was founded in 1933, but it dissolved after a year.
-Some believe a cultural difference, apart from separatist movements have been a cause of this unrest.

 In 2014, Uighurs working as civil servants were banned from fasting in Ramadan by the Chinese authorities.
 Over the years, testimonials have been published by former inhabitants of the region and researchers claiming that the Chinese government is violent against this ethnic minority.

-“Young women were fitted with contraceptive devices, pregnant women would have to have an abortion, then sterilization.
-We even inserted birth control implants into women’s upper arms to prevent pregnancy”, said the doctor.
+On 3rd September, ITV interviewed a female doctor who revealed that she had performed forceful birth contractive operations on Uighur women.
+“Young women were fitted with contraceptive devices; pregnant women would have to have an abortion, then sterilisation.
+We even inserted birth control implants into women’s upper arms to prevent pregnancy,” said the doctor.

-Mehrigul Tursun, a Uighur woman who is currently in exile in the USA had a video call at an event that was co-hosted by Amnesty International and Meiji University.
-She spoke about her ill-treatment in the Uighur detention camp recalling how she was tortured.
+Amnesty International and Meiji University co-hosted an event where Mehrigul Tursun, a Uighur woman in exile, spoke about her ill-treatment in the Uighur detention camp, recalling how she was tortured.
 She confessed that she had witnessed the deaths of nine detained women.
-After her exile, doctors from the USA discovered that she had been sterilized– a result of having been given unknown medications and injections in the centre.
+After her exile, doctors from the USA discovered that she had been sterilised 𑁋 a result of having been given unknown medications and injections in the centre.

 China has consistently denied mistreating the Uighurs

-CCP claims that the centres are actually ‘re-educational and training’ centres for those who are religious extremists; it says that the centre provides vocational courses and a chance to reflect on the detainee’s wrongdoings so that terrorism in the region is effectively combated.
+CCP claims that the centres are actually ‘re-educational and training’ centres for religious extremists; it says that the centre provides vocational courses and a chance to reflect on the detainee’s wrongdoings so that terrorism in the region is effectively combated.

 How has the World responded?

-In June, President Trump signed legislation which called for sanctions against China because of its oppressive treatment of Uighurs.
+The Western World has been increasingly vocal about the alleged mistreatment of Uighurs.
+In June, President Trump signed legislation that called for sanctions against China because of its unjust treatment towards them.

 The Chinese Foreign Ministry retaliated by releasing a statement saying, “We again urge the U.S. side to immediately correct its mistakes and stop using this Xinjiang-related law to harm China’s interests and interfere in China’s internal affairs.”